risk-first/website/Scarcity-Risk.md

 ## Staff Risk

-Since the workforce is a scarce resource, it stands to reason that if a startup has a "Runway", then the chances are that the founders and staff do too<!-- tweet-end -->, as [this article by Entrepreneur.com explores](https://www.entrepreneur.com/article/223135).
+Since staff are a scarce resource, it stands to reason that if a startup has a "Runway", then the chances are that the founders and staff do too<!-- tweet-end -->, as [this article by Entrepreneur.com explores](https://www.entrepreneur.com/article/223135).
 It identifies the following risks:

   - **Company Cash**:  the **Runway** of the startup itself
   - **Founder Cash**:  the **Runway** for a founder, before they run out of money and can't afford their rent.
   - **Team Cash**:  the **Runway** for team members, who may not have the same appetite for risk as the founders do.

-You need to consider how long your staff are going to be around, especially if you have [Key Person Risk](https://en.wikipedia.org/wiki/Key_person_insurance#Key_person_definition) on some of them.  <!-- tweet-end -->People like to have new challenges, or move on to live in new places, or simply get bored, and replacing staff can be highly risky.
+You need to consider how long your staff are going to be around, especially if you have [Key Person Risk](https://en.wikipedia.org/wiki/Key_person_insurance#Key_person_definition) on some of them.  <!-- tweet-end -->People like to have new challenges, move on to live in new places, or simply get bored.
+Replacing staff can be highly risky.

 The longer your project goes on for, the more [Staff Risk](Scarcity-Risk#staff-risk) you will have to endure, and you can't rely on getting the [best staff for failing projects](Agency-Risk).